djfoote/course-notes/README.md

 # course-notes
-All my course notes ever from UC Berkeley
+Some of my course notes from UC Berkeley